 It is one of the earliest forms of fertilizer used in the United States and it has been applied to agricultural soils for over 250 years.

-It is a reasonably soluble source of essential plant vitamins, calcium and sulfur, and it might improve general plant growth.
+It is a reasonably soluble source of essential plant vitamins, calcium, and sulfur, it might improve general plant growth.

 3. Gypsum board: